Chapter 3:

 “No… no ambulance.
 I’m fine,” Enshin said, trying to play it cool.

-He pushed himself up… and then collapsed again, this time fully unconscious.
+He pushed up… then collapsed completely, unconscious.

 Rei’s heart raced.